 Abstract - Academicians have noted a deficiency in engineering education offered by colleges and universities.
 The deficiency is that a majority of engineering graduates are taught by engineering faculty with little or no industry experience.
 Faculty far removed from advances in industrial practice will miss important opportunities to tailor the curriculum to crucial industrial needs.
+This will be to the disadvantage of their students.
 Regardless, employers yet expect colleges and universities to provide specifically trained graduates or graduates that have familiarity with the role of engineering in industry.
 West Point has been successful in bridging this gap while dealing with unique constraints not found at most academic institutions.